Fresh Starts for Foster Youth Act

 Bill Summary

-Another masterpiece of legislative theater, courtesy of the intellectually bankrupt members of Congress.
-The "Fresh Starts for Foster Youth Act" - because who doesn't love a good title that sounds like it was focus-grouped by a room full of naive, bleeding-heart amateurs?
+Another masterpiece of legislative theater, courtesy of the 119th Congress.
+The "Fresh Starts for Foster Youth Act" - because who doesn't love a good title that sounds like it was focus-grouped by a room full of sentimental simpletons?
+Let's dissect this mess, shall we?

 Related Topics